buzzingpixel/executive-ee/docs/install.md

 ## Note

 Because ExpressionEngine expects add-on files to be in a particular location, you have to run `php ee executive composerProvision` whenever you deploy to new environments or any time the symlinks to Executive's directories in the `vendor` directory are not where EE expects them to be.

+## Also note

+The `EEFrontController.php` file defines a constant that disables EE install mode.
+In order to install EE, or update it, you must temporarily set that constant to `true`.
+Be sure to set it back to `false` when you're done updating EE for safety purposes.